10 Banks To Invest in Nigeria

 5. First Bank of Nigeria Holdings PLC (FBN Holdings)

-* Overview: FBN Holdings is now among the oldest and biggest banking groups in Nigeria, and it mainly concentrates on retail banking.
+Overview: FBN Holdings is presently one of the largest and oldest banking groups in Nigeria, and it is primarily involved in retail banking.

 Strengths: